MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#alignment">:open_file_folder: [<b><i>Full List of Alignment</i></b>]</a>.

+- Self-Play Preference Optimization for Language Model Alignment. [[paper]](https://arxiv.org/abs/2405.00675)
+  - Yue Wu, Zhiqing Sun, Huizhuo Yuan, Kaixuan Ji, Yiming Yang, Quanquan Gu.
+  - Key Word: Self-Play; Preference Optimization.
+  - <details><summary>Digest</summary> The paper highlights the limitations of traditional RLHF approaches in capturing human preferences accurately and proposes a new method called SPPO.
+SPPO is a self-play-based approach that treats the problem as a two-player game to identify the Nash equilibrium policy.
+It achieves better performance compared to methods like DPO and IPO and has theoretical convergence guarantee.
+Experimental results demonstrate that SPPO outperforms existing approaches without using external supervision or data augmentation techniques.

+- Principled RLHF from Heterogeneous Feedback via Personalization and Preference Aggregation. [[paper]](https://arxiv.org/abs/2405.00254)
+  - Chanwoo Park, Mingyang Liu, Kaiqing Zhang, Asuman Ozdaglar.
+  - Key Word: Reinforcement Learning from Human Feedback; Personalization; Reward Aggregation.
+  - <details><summary>Digest</summary> The paper discusses the effectiveness of reinforcement learning from human feedback (RLHF) in aligning AI systems with human values.
+It focuses on addressing the challenges posed by the heterogeneity of human preferences and potential strategic behavior in providing feedback.
+The paper proposes two frameworks: personalization-based and aggregation-based.
+The personalization-based framework utilizes representation learning and clustering to learn multiple reward models, balancing bias and variance.
+The aggregation-based framework aggregates diverse and truthful preferences using reward and preference aggregation approaches.
+The paper also addresses strategic human labelers and ensures truthful preference reporting.
+The proposed approaches aim to improve the alignment of AI systems with human preferences and have sample complexity guarantees.

 - From r to Q∗: Your Language Model is Secretly a Q-Function. [[paper]](https://arxiv.org/abs/2404.12358)
   - Rafael Rafailov, Joey Hejna, Ryan Park, Chelsea Finn.
   - Key Word: Large Language Model; Direct Preference Optimization.